hellbox/srob-migration/content/reviews/room-for-everything.md

 name = "Room for everything"
 title = "Room for everything"
 dek = "Chandler Klang Smith's new book crams everything it can inside itself, from Batman to Jane Austen to dystopian fiction to dragons.
-Are you ready for the first big everything novel of 2018?" facebookauto = "From Batman to Jane Austen, Chandler Klang Smith's new novel has it all." twitterauto = "From Batman to Jane Austen, Chandler Klang Smith's new novel has it all." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-sky-is-yours.md"]
+Are you ready for the first big everything novel of 2018?" type = "Review"facebookauto = "From Batman to Jane Austen, Chandler Klang Smith's new novel has it all." twitterauto = "From Batman to Jane Austen, Chandler Klang Smith's new novel has it all." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-sky-is-yours.md"]